-Nirgundi, also known as Vitex negundo, is an Asiatic medicinal plant used in tropical and subtropical regions of Asia.
-This hardy plant grows as a large aromatic shrub, though in favourable conditions, can grow to 3-5 feet tall.
-As it is well-known in medicine, it has been used in traditional medical systems for a long time.
+Nirgundi, also known as Vitex negundo, is a hardy medicinal plant found in tropical and subtropical regions of Asia.
+It grows as a large aromatic shrub, reaching heights of 3-5 feet in favorable conditions.
+Used in traditional medical systems, particularly Ayurveda, Nirgundi has long been valued for its medicinal properties.

 |